-Over the years, the Bank has consistently provided financial literacy programs to schools, but this initiative is even more important today as the CBN and other stakeholders have worked out framework for inclusion of financial literacy into secondary schools' education curriculum.
+Over the years, the Bank has consistently provided financial literacy programs to schools, but these initiatives are even more important today as the CBN and other stakeholders have worked out the framework as part of financial inclusion strategy designed to target secondary schools across the federation.
+A total amount of N1,500,000 (One million, five hundred naira) was invested in sponsoring the Financial Literacy day training.